 However, hiring employees in Romania on your own is not an easy task.
 Traditionally, you must first set up a subsidiary, establish payroll, and then hire employees under Romania employment compliance laws — and before you even begin hiring, you’ll need to study up on Romanian culture and etiquette in order to recruit local talent for your team.
 Globalization Partners offers an easier alternative using our PEO in Romania.
 We’ll hire employees to work on your behalf, add them to our payroll, and handle compliance.

-Staffing and Recruiting in Romania
+Recruiting in Romania

 As important as it is to understand Romanian culture and build a connection with your potential hires, you should also spend some time preparing for the practical aspects of staffing in Romania.
 You might want to begin the recruitment process by identifying the best channels for sourcing talent overseas.